 - Communication: Ensure written communication is free of errors that detract from the overall message and quality.

-- APA guidelines: Format your citations according to current APA style.
+- APA guidelines: Format your paper according to current APA style and formatting.

-- Length: Your proposal should be 2–3 pages (single-spaced, professional style).
+- Length: Your paper should be between 2–3 pages.

 - Font and font size: Use 12 point, Times New Roman.